ky-feng/data-projects/GTA-fatal-accidents/index.md

 12 02       33
 ```

 We definitely see that the data seems too align with our hypothesis.
-The later months, in autumn and winter, are prone to more accidents than spring or summer.
+The later months, in autumn and winter, are prone to more accidents than months in spring or summer.

 So this data shows us the results.
 It's a little confusing to look at though.
 What about a graph?

 ``` markdown
 ggplot(aes(x=as.numeric(month), y=n), data=months) +